(Updated April 23 at 9pm)

 - Your business must already have an existing business number and payroll account with the CRA on March 18, 2020.

-- The company must have seen a revenue drop of at least 30% of its gross revenue since this time last year due to COVID-19.
-CRA will compare revenue for March, April and May of 2020 against the prior year
+- The company must have seen a revenue drop of at least 15% in March, and 30% for April and May of its gross revenue.

 - The subsidy is for salaries up to $58,700, or $847 a week